a456pur/seraph/.github/ISSUE_TEMPLATE/⌨-game-bug.md

 ---
-name: "\U0001F41E website bug"
+name: "⌨ game bug"
-about: if your experiencing a bug with the website, use this template
+about: if your experiencing a bug with a game on the website, use this template
-title: "[Bug] "
+title: "[Game Bug]"
-labels: website bug
+labels: game-specific bug
 assignees: a456pur

 ---

+**game name:** [game name here]

 **what is the bug**
 a description of the bug you are facing